Data Elements for Students Who Are Transgender

 Helpful Details and Use Cases

-- Current federal regulations, in defining “parent,” require that when more than one party under the definition qualifies to act as a parent, the biological or adoptive parent attempting to act as the parent must be presumed to be the parent unless that person does not have legal authority to make educational decisions for the child.
+- In defining “parent,” current federal regulations require that when more than one party under the definition qualifies to act as a parent, the biological or adoptive parent attempting to act as the parent must be presumed to be the parent unless that person does not have legal authority to make educational decisions for the child.

-- The decision on how to mark the gender of a student who is transgender is a decision that the student and the family makes.
-Keep in mind that gender identification may be fluid, meaning that students may change how they identify over a period of transition.
+- The decision regarding how to mark the gender of a student who is transgender is a decision that the student and the family makes.
+Keep in mind that gender identification may be fluid, meaning that students may change how they identify at any point during the school year.

 At the time of the student data snapshot, the WISEdata Portal value will be the value pulled into WISEdash and used in the snapshot collection.
 If a student’s WISEid name or gender is changed after the snapshot, it will appear correctly in any “current” data view but would appear as it was prior to the snapshot for that school year.